-The Summer Swimmers program takes place for two weeks each summer at Marshall Shores in Liberty.
+The Summer Swimmers program typically takes place for two weeks each summer at Stevens Pond in Liberty.
 The program was started in 2011 and first came to Liberty in 2013 It has since been taken over by Kat Newcombe, a former volunteer for the program.
 Kat has been a certified lifeguard since 2011, and a certified swim instructor since 2012.
 When Kat took over the program, her mother, Darlene Newcombe, joined as a volunteer.
 Darlene is a former lifeguard and swim instructor.

 The Summer Swimmers program allows children from 6 months to 8th grade to learn the basic skills needed to be safe while having fun in the water.
 Any child over 6 months who is not yet able to participate in traditional lessons has the opportunity to take parent-child lessons.
 The parents are in the water with these children, helping them learn the basics of water safety in the arms of someone they trust and under the careful guidance of a swim teacher.
 Children who are ready for traditional swim lessons are placed in a level between 1 and 6.
 Level 1 features learning to float and bob under water, and Level 6 features swimming strokes, such as the butterfly and the back crawl, for greater distances.